Posted by The Bowdoin Group on January 4th, 2021

-Originally published on Hunt Scanlon Media on January 4, 2021.
+Originally published on Hunt Scanlon Media.

-WALTHAM, Mass., January 4, 2021 – Over the past few months, numerous healthcare organizations have turned to executive search firms to find new chief medical officers.
+January 4, 2021 – Over the past few months, numerous healthcare organizations have turned to executive search firms to find new chief medical officers.
 In the era of COVID-19 this is likely to be another burgeoning area for executive search firms.
 The Bowdoin Group recently placed Diego Cadavid as the new chief medical officer of X4 Pharmaceuticals.
 Dr. Cadavid will be responsible for the strategy, direction and execution of the company’s clinical development programs.

 “We’re thrilled for Paula and the team at X4,” said Dave Melville, founder and CEO of The Bowdoin Group.
 “Diego will be a critical team member as they advance their pipeline of innovative medicines for rare diseases.
 His experience treating patients in the clinic combined with his extensive drug development background brings a patient-focused perspective that’s critical to the X4 mission.”